viejo41/My-First-Repository/README.md

 As a test platform, I can append to this as I add projects.

-Sooo, here is my first edit; done right on GitHub rather than my own machine.
+Sooo, here is my *first* edit; done right on GitHub rather than my own machine.
 Later, I'll learn to pull and push changes made on my own machine back and forth to GitHub.

+Here is a list of items:

+1. Item 1
+1. Item 2
+1. Item 3
+    1. Item 3.a
+    1. Item 3.b
+    1. Item 3.c

+**Don't under any circumstances...**  ... uhhh, what was I going to say?